mchagneux/computo_paper/paper.md

 ```

 ### Counts
-We now compare our method against FairMOT and SORT with the count-related tracking metrics and count decompositions defined in the previous section.
-We run our algorithm with $\kappa = 7,\tau = 5$, values obtained after a simple hyperparameter study described in [](image-dataset-appendix).

-Across all videos and all methods, we report $\asspr$ between 98.6 and 99.2 which shows that this application context is unconcerned with tracks spanning multiple ground truth objects, therefore we do not conduct a more detailed interpretation of $\asspr$ values.
+To fairly compare the three solutions, we calibrate the hyperparameters of our postprocessing block on the validation split and keep the values that minimize the overall count error $\hatN$ for each of them separately (see [this appendix](tau-kappa-appendix) for more information).
+We then report with the count-related tracking metrics and count decompositions defined in the previous section.
+To provide a clear but thorough summary of the performance, we report $\assre$, $\countre$ and $\countpr$ as tabled values (the first gives an simple overview of the quality of the predicted tacks while the latter summarises the count performance).
+For a more detailed visualisation of the different types of errors, we plot the count error decomposition for all sequences in a separate graph.
+Note that across all videos and all methods, we find $\asspr$ between 98.6 and 99.2 which shows that this application context is unconcerned with tracks spanning multiple ground truth objects, therefore we do not conduct a more detailed interpretation of $\asspr$ values.
-The remaining and most important results are summarized in the tables below.
-For detailed visualisation of the results, we also plot the error decompositions for all sequences.

 The first row reveals the unreliability of the off-the-shelf self-supervised version of FairMOT (FMOT) as a counting system.
 Though being the most recent, the lack of video supervision prevents this method from learning usable visual features.
 This results in poor association performance (the lowest $\assre$ of all methods) and a largely impractical and unstable number of incorrect or redundant counts.